PureStorage-OpenConnect/pure-fa-openmetrics-exporter/extra/grafana/README.md

       # /metrics/directories
       # It is recommended to collect expensive queries less frequently such as /metrics/directories.
       scrape_interval:     15m # Set the scrape interval to every 15min.
 Default is every 1 minute.
 This overrides the global setting.
-      scrape_timeout:      15m # Set the scrape timeout to shorter or match.
+      scrape_timeout:      15m # Set the scrape timeout to shorter than or equal to scrape_interval.
 Default is every 1 minute.

       # Repeat again for more Pure Storage FlashArrays
       ```